wavefrontHQ/docs/pages/doc/logging_send_logs.md

 ## View Logs in Tanzu Observability

-Once the data is in Tanzu Observability, you can use the Log Browser to filter and search logs, and drill into logs from charts, alerts, Application Map page, and the Traces Browser.
+When the data is in Tanzu Observability, you can use the Log Browser to filter and search logs, and drill into logs from charts, alerts, Application Map page, and the Traces Browser.
 See [View Logs and Troubleshoot](logging_overview.html#view-logs-and-troubleshoot).

 ## Next Steps

-* Use Preprocessor rules to update and manage logs sent to Tanzu Observability [Link to doc with examples]
+* Use proxy preprocessor rules to update and manage logs sent to Tanzu Observability [Link to doc with examples]
 * Have questions?
 See [Logs FAQs](logging_faq.html).